W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 4. Think of the love of animals for their offspring, and the need they feel to protect them.
 ²That is because they regard them as part of themselves.
 ³No one dismisses something he considers part of himself.
-⁴You reäct to your ego much as God does to His creations: with love, protection and charity.
+⁴You react to your ego much as God does to His creations: with love, protection and charity.
-⁵Your reäctions to the self you made are not surprising.
+⁵Your reactions to the self you made are not surprising.
-⁶In fact, they resemble in many ways how you will one day reäct to your real creations, which are as timeless as you are.
+⁶In fact, they resemble in many ways how you will one day react to your real creations, which are as timeless as you are.
 ⁷The question is not how you respond to the ego, but what you believe you are.
 ⁸Belief is an ego function, and as long as your origin is open to belief you are regarding it from an ego viewpoint.
 ⁹When teaching is no longer necessary you will merely know God.